Predicting Customer Churn Using Python

 Model1-K Nearest Neighbors

 I fit the first model KNN and tuned the hyperparameters using grid searching to maximize model performance; used K=24 and did cross-validation of 5-folds to reduce model overfitting.
 This model gives a cross-validation training score of 79.4% and for the sample set, it is 80.7%.
-Since, the training and test scores are close enough, this indicates, there is no overfitting.
-The Area Under the Receiver Operation Characteristics Curve (AUROC) is 56%; this indicates that the model doesn't perform well.
+Since the training and test scores are close enough, this indicates there is no overfitting.
+The Area Under the Receiver Operation Characteristics Curve (AUROC) is 56%, which indicates that the model doesn't perform well.

 Model2-Logistic Regression